meleu/hascheevos/README.md

 4. **[OPTIONAL]** Include the tool's directory on your PATH:
 ```
 # adapt the path below to your setup!
+# you probably want to paste it at the end of your ~/.bashrc
 export PATH="$PATH:/path/to/hascheevos/bin"
 ```